Trunk-based development

 Gitflow vs. trunk-based development

-branch a tedious and high-risk task.
-These feature branches are usually so large that "code freeze" periods are required to ensure that the main branch is still in a working state, since these merge events are more prone to introducing regressions/bugs.
+branch a tedious and risky task.
+These feature branches are usually so large that "code freeze" periods are required to ensure that the main

 In contrast, trunk-based development uses a single shared branch (trunk